 document role is for the top container containing content that assistive technology users may want to browse in a reading mode.
 Only useful on focusable sections within complex composite widgets or applications, the

 document role inform assistive technologies to the reading context back to a reading mode: The

 document role tells assistive technologies with reading or browse modes to use the document mode to read the content contained within this element.

 <div role="dialog"> … <div id="InfoText" role="document" tabindex="0"> <p>Some informational text goes here.</p> </div> … <button>Close</button> </div>

-This example shows a dialog widget with some controls and a section with some informational text that the assistive technology user can read when tabbing to it.
+This example shows a dialog, a complex composite widget role, with some controls and a section with some informational text that the assistive technology user can go into reading mode when tabbed to.

 By default, web pages are treated as documents; assistive technologies (AT) enter browse or read mode when entering a new web page.
 This mode can be altered through various roles, including the widget and application roles.
 The

 document role brings the AT back into browse or read mode.

 Generally placed within an application role or other interactive widget role, the

 document role is used to indicate a section of a complex composite widget that an assistive technology user should read using its browse or virtual reading mode, if available.